 Stubbing Holme Road Flood Alleviation Scheme

-The Stubbing Holme Road scheme aims to improve protection to approximately 56 residential properties and three businesses.
+The Stubbing Holme Road scheme aims to better protect 59 properties.

 Eye on Calderdale clouds and raindrops.